 If you’ve been following me for a little while, you know that we’re remodeling our living room.
 Part of the remodel meant replacing the windows.
 We ended up using 1x lumber to trim the new windows.
 My husband ripped the 1x on the table saw to fit the width of the windows.
 When he was finished cutting, there were little scrap pieces left over.
-My eyes met the scrap wood and I knew they would become an American flag for the Junk Revision Challenge.
+My eyes met the scrap wood and I knew they would become an American flag.
 I cheerfully gathered my bits of treasure and began making plans.

 I laid out all the scrap wood to make 13 rows.
 I found some extra pieces of lumber that I would use to attach the scraps to.
 I laid the lumber on the scraps to get an idea of how wide I wanted to make the flag.